 It’s impossible to imagine the sights and sounds, as well as the smell, of the hundreds of thousands of American Bison that once roamed the plains of Texas, but a visit to Caprock Canyons State Park will take you as close as you can get!
 Not only can you drive through the bison herd that roams free through the park, but there is also a large prairie dog town right near the campsites.
 We even spotted a porcupine on our last visit!
 The beautiful canyon makes for terrific day hikes in the cooler fall weather!
 Click HERE for more information.

-The Fort Worth Nature Center also has a herd of Bison, with Bison feeding hayrides on Nov.
-24th and 25th.
+The Fort Worth Nature Center also has a herd of Bison, with Bison feeding hayrides during the week of Thanksgiving!
 These sell out quickly, so don’t delay in making your reservations.

 Although the Wampanoag Indians, with whom the Pilgrims shared their first Thanksgiving, lived in far to the North of Texas, November is still a wonderful time to learn about the Native Americans who called Texas home.
 The Alabama-Coushatta Tribe of Texas in Livingston host the Bulls and Arrows Bull Riding event, and an Indian Arts and Crafts Fair in November.
 Caddo Mounds State Historic Site in Alto is a wonderful place to learn about the indigent Caddoan Indians Fort Martin Scott in Frederickburg is a restored United States Army Outpost.
 Learn about the Meusebach- Comanche Treaty, and their present day fight with the Former Texas Rangers Association!
 Or take the Fate Bell Shelter Tour at Seminole Canyon State Park, as guides take you to see American Indian Rock Paintings, estimated to be about 12,000 years old.

 10. National Take a Hike Day, November 17th